-The elevated position of Silkstone Common has resulted in many view points where the surrounding landscape can be appreciated (see views 7 to 13).
+The elevated position of Silkstone Common has resulted in many view points where the surrounding landscape can be appreciated, towards Silkstone and beyond to the North and towards Stainborough to the South.

 A key area of importance in the parish is the junction of Barnsley Road, High Street and Cone Lane where both villages can be accessed from the strategic route between Barnsley and Manchester.
 The central routes through both villages have a strong historic feel with most of the historic buildings in the area lining these routes.

 There are a number of historic listed buildings which contribute to the character of the parish.
-The Grade I Listed Church of All Saints is a prominent landmark which can be seen from many locations across the area (see views 5 and 8).
+The Grade I Listed Church of All Saints is a prominent landmark which can be seen from many locations across the area, in particular the Broad Gates estate in Silkstone and Beacon Hill in Silkstone Common.

 The 17th century glassworks and 18th century pottery in Silkstone are an architecturally unique scheduled monument.

 The influence of the surrounding landscape contributes to the rural character of the villages.
-The elevated woodland setting in Silkstone brings the surrounding landscape in to the street scene (see view 4 and 5).
+The elevated woodland setting in Silkstone brings the surrounding landscape in to the street scene, particularly from the Guest Lane and Broad Gates areas in Silkstone.